mzakany23/django-boxoffice-mojo/readme.md

 })

 ```
+###get_movies
-####get_movies will take a url and give you json.
-BeautifulSoup makes it all too easy.
+will take a url and give you json.
+BeautifulSoup makes traversing the dom all too easy.

 ```python
 from bs4 import BeautifulSoup
 import requests